henninghh990/movies-on-rails/README.md

 # movies-on-rails

 This is a site where users can make their own Movie- or TV-show lists.
+This project is currently under construction, and far from finished.

 ## How to install?
 1. Copy the content of the site to a directory you desire.